TibebeJS/emoji-captcha-bot/README.md

   answerEmojisRows: 3, // number of rows in the answer's keypad
   emojiSeparator: "-", // what's in between consecutive emojis
   numberOfAttempts: 3, // number of attempts before restriction
-  numberOfAttempts: 3, // number of attempts before restriction
+  timeout: 3000, // timeout before a challenge expires in milliseconds
   emojiBlacklist: [ "🖕", "🍆", "🍑" ], // dont show these emojis
   showCountryFlags: true, // show/hide country emojis
 }